 There is lot to be explained from above examples, in the following sections, we will go into detail about each of those lines.
 Before that we need to learn about further fractions in the Source Schema component.

 External Data Sources

-A "source schema" component in VDB as shown in above example is a collection schema elements as tables, procedures and functions that represent an external data source’s metadata locally.
-However in the above example, it did not define any such schema elements, however details of connection to the external data source were provided through "jndi-name", which is a named connection reference to a external data source.
+A "source schema" component in VDB as shown in above example is a collection schema objects as tables, procedures and functions that represent an external data source’s metadata locally.
+In the above example, it did not define any such schema objects directly, but will instead import them from the server.
+Details of the connection to the external data source were provided through "jndi-name", which is a named connection reference to a external data source.

 For the purposes of Teiid, connecting and issuing queries to fetch the metadata from these external data sources, Teiid defines/provides two types of resources.

 A resource adapter (also called as SERVER) is connection object to the external data source.
 In the case of relational database this can be achieved through a JDBC connection, or in the case of a File this may be a reference to file’s location.
 The resource-adapter provides a unified interface to define a connection in the Teiid.
 A resource adapter also provides way to natively issue commands and gather results.
 Teiid provides variety of resource adaptors to many different systems or one can be developed for new/custom data source.
 A resource adapters connection is represented above as the "jndi-name".

 As VDB developer you need to know, how to configure these sources in the Teiid.
 In WildFly Server these are defined as JCA components.
 In Teiid embedded, the developer has to define the connections to these sources programmatically.
 Check out Administrator’s Guide on how to configure these in WildFly, or embedded examples, if you are working with Teiid Embedded.